 Who couldn't love a pup like this?
-Picture taken a few years ago, this little girl was just turning eight weeks.
+Picture taken a few years ago.

 Above is a picture of the first American Scottish Terrier champion.
 This is what the breed is all about, tough little dogs.
 Notice the hair cut--this is the original scotty cut, and personally I like it alot better than what you see as a 'scotty-cut' today.
 Scotties also come in all sorts of colors--the champ above was a brindle.
 For those of you who might enjoy the history of the Scotty, I found an old book that was written just as the Scotty was being recognized as a organized breed of its own, and it has been converted to pdf on one of the digital books sites.
 For those Scotty loving people out there, I am sure you will find it is fascinating read.